 Capital assets acquired for Athletic Department purposes are recorded as expenditures in the statement of revenues and expenditures - budgetary basis when they are funded by operating revenues.
-Capital assets funded by debt proceeds and the State of Wisconsin are not reported.
+Capital assets funded by debt issued by the State of Wisconsin are recorded as expenditures as the debt repayments are made by the Athletic Department.